ahmeddogui/Weather-Data-API/README.md

 │   │   └── weather_service.py
 │   └── tests/
 │       ├── integration/
-│       ├── contract/
+│       └── contract/
 ├── main.py
 ├── requirements.txt
 ├── locustfile.py
-Licence
+📄 License
-MIT – Ce projet est libre de réutilisation avec attribution.
+MIT – This project is open-source and free to use with attribution.